 - Sexual abuse and molestation.
 This personal trainer insurance product provides coverage for claims arising out of alleged sexual misconduct, such as abuse or molestation.

-Marine Agency has specialized protection designed specifically for Yoga Instructors and Personal Trainers in order to meet the particular needs of the fitness profession.
+As one of the top insurance companies in the industry, Marine Agency has specialized professional liability insurance for personal trainers and yoga instructors in order to meet the particular needs of the fitness profession.
 This fitness trainer liability insurance coverage is available to instructors at reasonable premiums.

 Marine Agency’s personal trainer insurance program provides protection for the policyholder against claims of bodily injury liability, personal and advertising injury liability, and property damage liability, along with the litigation costs to defend against such claims.
 The program provides coverage up to $1,000,000 per occurrence and requires no deductible.
 Coverage is offered through the Sports and Recreation Providers Association Purchasing Group provides this personal trainer insurance coverage.